-Central heating pumps are one of the main reasons that these noises occur.
-Over time, they can build up with air which results in an airlock.
+Central heating pumps are one of the main reasons these noises occur.
+Over time, they can accumulate air, which results in an airlock.

 Does your boiler make a loud bang when it starts up?
 Possibly like a small explosion?
 Well, there’s a good chance it is an explosion.

-However, if it manages to fire on the 2nd or 3rd attempt, they’ll be excess gas in the chamber, left over from the unsuccessful attempt.
+However, if it manages to fire on the 2nd or 3rd attempt, there’ll be excess gas in the chamber, left over from the unsuccessful attempt.
 The ignition is now lighting much more gas than it needs to, hence the mini-explosion and bang.

-The fix is usually a replacement ignition burner.
-This wear out and break over time.
+The fix is usually a replacement ignition burner; this part wears out and breaks over time.

-This is a common boiler problem with older units.
-And there is usually one culprit; the diverter valve.
+This is one of the common boiler problems with older units, and there is usually one culprit: the diverter valve.

-The valve is known to get stuck over time, mainly due to debris and sludge build up.
-When this happens, it will either stick on the heating, or hot water side.
-If it sticks on the heating side, you’ll only get Luke-warm water at best.
-If it sticks on the hot water side, you’ll only get Luke-warm heating at best.
+The valve may get stuck over time, mainly due to debris and sludge build-up.
+When this happens, it will either stick on the heating or hot water mode.

 We’ve covered some useful points that can help you troubleshoot a faulty diverter valve here.

-Spares kits are available for diverter valves to fix this heating fault, but as the unit is already worn, it’s worth looking at a full replacement.
+Spare kits are available for diverter valves to fix this heating fault, but as the unit is already worn, it’s worth looking at a full replacement.
 You can get a price on-screen in less than 90-seconds here.

 Most central heating systems will use a boiler that has a motorised control valve, sometimes called a mid-position or Y-plan valve.
 Valves are prone to failing and when they do, they get stuck.
 If you have no hot water and notice the heating not coming on, then this could be the issue.

 Get a heating engineer to check that the valves are operating correctly.

 If the boiler is firing up, that’s a good sign.
-If radiators are not heating up at all even with the boiler running, there may be a few common culprits.
+However, if the radiators are not heating up at all even with the boiler running, there may be a few common culprits.

 The first part of the troubleshooting process will focus on the pump.
-Old pumps are prone to seizing.
-When this boiler problem occurs, hot water will not be directed to any radiators, taps or showers.
+Old pumps are prone to seizing, and when this boiler problem occurs, hot water will not be directed to any radiators, taps, or showers.

 Giving the pump a gentle tap can sometimes free it up enough to get it working again.
-However, it’s likely that its coming to the end of its life and is probably going to need to be replaced soon.
+However, it’s likely that its approaching the end of its service life, and you’ll probably need to replace it soon.

-Before you replace the heating pump.
-Try bleeding all radiators and towel rails.
-Large pockets of air in a heating system can stop it from working, and this simple issue definitely doesn’t warrant a replacement.
+However, before you replace the heating pump, try bleeding all radiators and towel rails — large pockets of air in a heating system can stop it from working, and this simple issue definitely doesn’t warrant a replacement.

-If water is coming out far too hot, then this is likely to be a thermostat issue.
-The thermostat obviously thinks the water is much cooler than it is.
-If your central heating system uses a hot water tank or cylinder, the cylinder thermostat is likely to be the culprit.
+If water is coming out far too hot, then you may have a thermostat issue — the thermostat thinks the water is much cooler than it is.
+If your central heating system uses a hot water tank or cylinder, the cylinder thermostat is the likely culprit.

 A new thermostat will fix this heating problem.

-All boilers now must be condensing.
-What this means is that they catch all the acidic water and waste gas that the boiler produces.
-Once this is collected, its distributed to the outside draining system, so no harmful gases are in your property.
+All boilers now must be condensing, which means they catch all the acidic water and waste gas that the boiler produces.
+Once these byproducts collected, they get distributed to an outside draining system, so that no harmful gases remain on your property.

-A frozen pipe is extremely easy to unblock.
+Luckily, a frozen pipe is extremely easy to unblock.
 All you have to do is get some warm water and pour it over the pipe until it thaws out.

-If it’s just a small blockage.
-Try removing the pipe, flushing hot water through out and then reinstalling it.
-If this doesn’t work, all plumbing merchants stock condensate pipes.
-A replacement is going to be in order.
+If it’s just a small blockage, try removing the pipe, flushing hot water through it, and then reinstalling it.
+In the event that this doesn’t work, all plumbing merchants stock condensate pipes — a replacement is going to be in order.

 Top of Radiators Won’t Heat Up